warmist/scripts/docs/gui/launcher.rst

 autocomplete options will also include commands that have similar functionality to the one that you've named.
 Click on an autocomplete list option to select it or cycle through them with :kbd:`Shift`:kbd:`Left` and :kbd:`Shift`:kbd:`Right`.
+You can run a command quickly without parameters by double-clicking on the tool name in the list.
+Holding down shift while you double-click allows you to run the command and close `gui/launcher` at the same time.

 Context-sensitive help and command output
 -----------------------------------------